amcginlay/venafi-demos/demos/02-openshift-nginx-ingress-operator-cert-manager/README.md

 ```

 You can observe your Ingress object as follows.
-Note that this supports traffic on port 443 (HTTPS).
+You will observe that this supports traffic on port 443 (HTTPS).
 ```bash
 oc -n demos get ingress openshift-test
 ```